pkmn/engine/README.md

 data, structure sizes and offsets, and protocol information used by the reference driver code.
-The following is a list of known `libpkmn` bindings written by developers outside of the [pkmn organization](https://github.com/pkmn) that may be helpful (though note that these projects may not necessarily be up-to-date/complete/correct - inclusion in this list does not imply endorsement):
+The following is a list of known `libpkmn` bindings written by developers outside of the [pkmn organization](https://github.com/pkmn) that may be helpful (though note that these projects may not necessarily be up-to-date/complete/correct - inclusion in this list doesn't imply endorsement):

 | Language   | License   | URL                                  |
 | ---------- | --------- | ------------------------------------ |